A tariff tiff leads to a market rift.

 Stocks

-• Global equities were flat over the week.
+- Global equities ended mixed for the week.
 Developed markets outperformed emerging markets.

-• U.S. equities were mixed during the week.
-Communication services and consumer staples were the top-performing sectors, while information technology and energy were the primary market laggards.
+- U.S. equities sold off during the week.
+Health care and materials were the top-performing sectors, while financials and discretionary were the primary market laggards.

 Bonds

-• Global bond markets posted gains for the week.
+- Global bond markets saw mixed performance during the week.

 Important information